jgpc42/insn/README.md

 </dependency>
 ```

-LTS JDK versions 8, 11, 17 and 21 and Clojure versions 1.7 to 1.12 are currently [tested against][ci].
+LTS JDK versions 8, 11, 17 and 21 along with Clojure versions 1.7 to 1.12 are currently [tested against][ci].
 </details>

 ### What is it?